 M-119 continues north for seven miles before ending at Cross Village and county road C-77, also known as State Road.
 Note the large white cross on the outskirts of Cross Village—it is a replica of one that the famous French missionary/explorer Father Jacques Marquette planted on a bluff here shortly before his death in 1675.

 If you can’t resist slowing down in front of the incredible structure built from driftwood, log, stone and yes, old stove legs,on the west side of the road, don’t.
 It’s Legs Inn (named for those stone legs), one of Northern Michigan’s more notable eateries.
 Built in the late 1920’s, the building was the creation of a Polish immigrant, Stanley Smolak.
 Legs Inn is still in the Smolak family and is known for its live music events and Polish American fare.
 The gardens and bluff view of Lake Michigan are not to be missed.
 The restaurant is open from mid-May into October.
-231.526.2281, leggsinn.com.
+For more information, call 231.526.2281.

-Now that your stuffed with golumpki and pierogi, to browse Three Pines Studio at the corner of Levering Road.
-This art gallery features the work of more than 40 northern Michigan artists and offers classes and workshops.
+Now that you’re stuffed with golumpki and pierogi, browse Three Pines Studio at the corner of Levering Road.
+This art gallery features the work of more than 40 Northern Michigan artists and offers classes and workshops.
 Outside is a beautiful sculpture garden.
 Three Pines also has a rental cottage in Cross Village.
-5959 W. Levering Rd., 231.526.9447; threepinesstudio.com.
+For more information, call 231.526.9447.

 Zoo de Mackinac

-On a mid-May weekend every year for the past 23 years, thousands of riders have enjoyed a 51 mile bicycle cruise from Boyne Highlands Resort in Harbor Springs to Mackinac Island (via M-119 and a ferry).
-Since about half of the the Zoo de Mack is along the Tunnel of Trees, the ride is a fun way to get acquainted with this legendary road.
+For over 20 years on a mid-May weekend, thousands of riders have enjoyed a 51-mile bicycle cruise from Boyne Highlands Resort in Harbor Springs to Mackinac Island (via M-119 and a ferry).
+Since about half of the Zoo de Mack is along the Tunnel of Trees, the ride is a fun way to get acquainted with this legendary road.
 Traditionally, bikers stop for lunch at the Legs Inn in Cross Village.
-For more information: zoo-de-mack.com.

 Petoskey, Harbor Springs and the Rest of M-119

 While the actual Tunnel of Trees makes up just 16 miles of the 27-mile long M-119, the entire highway is well worth the trip.
-M-119 begins off U.S. 31 on the north side of Petoskey, just 32 miles south of the ferries to Mackinac Island in Mackinaw City.
-If you are bound for a Mackinac Island vacation, taking M-119 instead of US-31 will take longer—but what you lose in time will be made up for in gorgeous scenery and charming stops.
-Watch the video and then read on for what to see and do on your tour of M-119’s Tunnel of Trees.
+M-119 begins off US 31 on the north side of Petoskey, just 32 miles south of the ferries to Mackinac Island in Mackinaw City.
+If you are bound for a Mackinac Island vacation, taking M-119 instead of US 31 will take longer—but what you lose in time will be made up for in gorgeous scenery and charming stops.
+Watch this MyNorth video to see what you can do on a tour of M-119’s Tunnel of Trees.

 Petoskey is a Northern Michigan attraction in and of itself.
-This small city on Little Traverse Bay offers fabulous shopping, restaurants, cottages and other lodging—the perfect place to stage a Northern Michigan vacation.
-You can’t help but notice the colorful gingerbread Victorian cottages along U.S. 31.
+This small city on Little Traverse Bay offers fabulous shopping, restaurants, cottages and other lodging making it the perfect place to stage a Northern Michigan vacation.
+You can’t help but notice the colorful gingerbread Victorian cottages along US 31.
 These are part of the historic Bay View Association, a summer community founded in 1875 that boasts a world-class music festival each year, as well as other public events.
-Bay View has had a long list of notable residents and guests over the years, including the family of George Armstrong Custer, come to this serene enclave to grieve in the aftermath of the Battle of Little Bighorn, and a young and still unknown writer, Ernest Hemingway.
+Bay View has had a long list of notable residents and guests over the years, including the family of George Armstrong Custer who came to this serene enclave to grieve in the aftermath of the Battle of Little Bighorn, and a young and still unknown writer, Ernest Hemingway.

 Let our stories, journeys and investigations of the region inspire your Northern Michigan visit!

-- Northern Michigan Attractions Drive Petoskeys Tunnel of Trees: Northern Michigan Attractions: Take a cruise through the famous Tunnel of Trees on M-119 before grabbing a specialty drink at Petoskey’s Roast and Toast
+- Northern Michigan Attractions Drive Petoskey‘s Tunnel of Trees: Take a cruise through the famous Tunnel of Trees on M-119 before grabbing a specialty drink at Petoskey’s Roast and Toast.

-- Northern Michigan Vacation 7 Weekend Getaways to the Fresh Coast: Northern Michigan Vacation: Discover Northern Michigan’s summer encore with these seven September weekend escapes to the Great Lakes’ fresh coast.
+- Northern Michigan Vacation 7 Weekend Getaways to the Fresh Coast: Discover Northern Michigan’s summer encore with these seven September weekend escapes to the Great Lakes’ fresh coast.

 - Drive the Tunnel of Trees from Good Hart’s Crepe Cart: The spectacular drive on M-119 out of Harbor Springs through the Tunnel of Trees is reason enough to go, but now you have Good Hart’s Crepe Cart waiting.